oracle-livelabs/oci/peoplesoft-fullstack-dr/switchover-execute/switchover-execute.md

   ![drpg execute confirm](./images/phoenix-execute-run-1.png)

-## Task 2: Monitor the executed mushop-app-switchover Plan
+## Task 2: Monitor the executed switchover Plan

 1. Navigate to **Plan executions** section under **Resources** and select the **FSCM92-FSDR-Switchover-From-Ashburn-To-Phoenix** plan execution.Initially, it will show all the steps as *Queued*.